 memory_limit = 512M

 This fix is only a temporary one.
-If this occurs often, you should consider getting a hosting package that suits your needs.
+If this occurs often, you should consider getting a more powerful hosting package.

 If your PHP scripts access resources from external servers, then an internal server error can occur.
 It isn’t your web server error in this case, but rather a broken external link.